 Honduras Children's Project is a non-profit organization dedicated to improving the education for the children of Copprome Orphanage in El Progreso, Honduras by providing them with an educational after-school program and by supporting the public elementary school they attend.

-Honduras Children’s Project has hired a teacher and two teaching assistants to work with the children in the after-school program.
-We are paying for Oscar Sanchez, a Copprome graduate, to attend university and are paying for a Copprome child to attend a bilingual private school.
-We have brought school supplies, uniforms, and three laptop-computers to the orphanage, in addition to providing for the special-education assistance of 14 children.
+Honduras Children's Project staff at Copprome Orphanage includes two teachers, five teaching assistants, and one administrator to work with the children in our after-school program.
+We are paying for two of our Copprome staff members to attend a nearby university.
+We sponsor one Copprome child to attend a bilingual private school and two teenagers to attend a trade school.
+We provide school supplies and uniforms to the children at the orphanage.
 In support of Dr. Jose Angel Zuniga Huete School (the children's elementary school), Honduras Children's Project has purchased 40 desks, 20 fans, a color multifunctional printer, a whiteboard, and numerous school supplies.
-We maintain close ties with the children and our staff by visiting Copprome at least twice a year.
+We maintain close ties with the children and our staff by visiting Copprome three-four times a year.

 Church of the Holy Advent